fmagnone/freeresizeimage/README.md

 ## Description

 Simple light-weight and fast app allowing the user to upload an image and download it with exact resolution.
-User can pre-load social media resolution by clicking on a button or assign a custom size.
+User can select between 3 sizes by clicking on a button and then read the new resolution and size of the image.

 ## Getting Started